arjangch/grails-project-helper/example1/README.md

 ### Data Source

 #### H2
-By default, there is an H2 database installed you can disable it.
-Comment out or change password in yml
+By default, there is an H2 database already installed.
+To disable it, comment out or change password in yml
 ```yaml
 dataSource:
   driverClassName: org.h2.Driver